What is familial malignant melanoma?

 What are the screening options for familial melanoma?

-Anyone with a parent, sibling, or child who has had invasive melanoma should be carefully monitored.
-Thorough skin screening should be performed every three to six months by a dermatologist (a doctor who specializes in skin problems), a nurse specializing in dermatology, or another specially trained health care provider to monitor any pigmented lesions (mole or spot).
+Anyone with a parent, sibling, or child who has had melanoma should be carefully monitored.
+In people that have had melanoma, thorough skin exams should initially be performed every three to six months by a dermatologist, a doctor who specializes in skin problems, a nurse specializing in dermatology, or another specially trained health care provider to monitor any pigmented lesions (mole or spot).
 It is important to watch moles closely for any signs of change in shape, size, or color .
-Taking pictures of moles (called mole mapping) or viewing moles with a hand-held device known as a dermatoscope may be helpful to show changes over time.
+Dermatologists may take pictures of the skin and moles, known as mole mapping, or view moles with a hand-held device known as a dermatoscope.
+This may be helpful to show changes over time.
 Any suspicious moles or other skin changes should be removed by a doctor so the tissue can be analyzed under a microscope.

 In families known or strongly suspected to have familial melanoma, children should begin screening by age 10.
 Family members should also perform regular self-examinations to look for skin changes.
-Due to the high risk of multiple melanomas, people with familial melanoma should avoid sun exposure and protect their skin when outside .
+Due to the high risk of multiple melanomas, people with familial melanoma should avoid sun exposure unprotected.
+Learn more about protecting your skin from the sun .

 Screening recommendations may change over time as new technologies are developed, and more is learned about familial melanoma.
 It is important to talk with your doctor about appropriate screening tests.